simplon-lyon/promo3-fetch-api/README.md

     - the server expects an URL parameter: `id={name}`
     - the server expects a valid `Content-Type`
     - the server will answer using HTTP status

+## Instructions: Get JSON

+Once we have sent our data to the API we are able to retrive them at [http://192.168.1.152:8080/articles/]() and update our page to display the articles.
+You will need to update `index.html` to:

+1. add a `section` element to display the article
+2. add a _display_ function in a `script` to:
+    - retrieve data from the server using `fetch`
+    - transform the data into a JS object
+    - loop over the object and create an `article` containing a `title` and a `p`
+3. call _display_ when you start the script
+4. call _display_ when the user post a new article